ShrekBytes/Varsity-Projects/Hospital-Management/README.md

 This hospital management project aims to simplify patient information management through an innovative and user-friendly interface, enhancing the efficiency of hospital processes.
 The project was developed using the C language and incorporates data structures for effective data management.

 ## Default Credentials 🔐
-- Default Username: ShrekBytes
+- Username: ShrekBytes
-- Default Password: asdf1234
+- Password: asdf1234

 ## Table of Contents
 - [Features](#features)